-Summer Forage Sorghum, Sorghum/Sudan and Hybrid Pearl Millet Forages baling, will still be planted on numerous acres in the South Plains in 2010.
-Seed supplies of some popular hybrids, however, may be minimal.
+Summer annual forages such as sorghum/sudans, which have good regrowth potential after grazing or baling, will be planted on numerous acres in the South Plains in 2012 to further alleviate the hay shortage and provide grazing.
+Seed supplies of some popular hybrids, however, are sold out.
 In 2002, FSA changed the planting date from June 30 to July 15 for full coverage NAP insurance (thus limited coverage is available into early August).